Contemporary Sant Mat movements: Related movements

 The new religious movement Eckankar is considered by some to be an offshoot of the Sant Mat tradition.
 Paul Twitchell, who founded Eckankar, was an initiate of Kirpal Singh.

-The similar to Eckancar American syncretistic Movement of Spiritual Inner Awareness was founded in 1971 by John-Roger Hinkins.
+The similar to Eckankar American syncretistic Movement of Spiritual Inner Awareness was founded in 1971 by John-Roger Hinkins.

 The "Quan Yin Method" of meditation promoted though the spiritual teachings of Ching Hai, a former student of Thakar Singh, also has notable similarities to Sant Mat.

 The Elan Vital, formerly Divine Light Mission, founded by Hans Maharaj and succeeded by his sons Prem Rawat and Satpal Maharaj, was characterized as part of the Sant Mat tradition.Kranenborg, Reender (Dutch language) Neohindoeïstische bewegingen in Nederland : een encyclopedisch overzicht, published by Kampen Kok cop.
 (2002) ISBN 90-435-0493-9 Satpal Maharaj also established the Manav Utthan Sewa Samiti.

+In the West, detailed indications and advice have been given by Edward Salim Michael in his book The Law of attention, Nada Yoga and the way of inner vigilance.
+Ajahn Sumedho, from the Thai Forest Tradition teaches the practice of this inner sound.